 The City of Leduc prides itself on being a kind, caring, and compassionate community that helps support one-another.
 This perspective is for all of our residents, including the vulnerable citizens.
-‘Be in the Know’ and help to keep our vulnerable community members stay safe throughout extreme heat conditions, extreme cold conditions and see what other available resources are available for the public and for local businesses.
+‘Be in the Know’ and help to keep our vulnerable community members stay safe throughout extreme cold conditions and see what other available resources are available for the public and for local businesses.

 During the summer, it can become extremely hot and dry in Alberta.
-When we experience extreme heat conditions of +30 Celsius without humidex for more than two (2) consecutive days, the City of Leduc and Leduc Hub offer bottled water and temporary reprieve to our unhoused population.
+When we experience extreme heat conditions of +30 Celsius without humidex for more than two (2) consecutive days, the City of Leduc and Leduc Hub offer temporary reprieve to our unhoused population.
 Weather conditions are monitored using Environment Canada and The Weather Network.

 |Leduc Hub (5110, 47th St., Leduc)|